 What is pound cost averaging?

-If you have a lump sum of money to invest, it can be hard to know where to start – and even harder to work up the courage to actually part with your cash.
+If you have a lump sum of money, it can be hard to know where to start.
+This article explores pound cost averaging - the option of investing little and often.

 When you’re deciding how to invest, you have two options: